 Place green pitted olives in a bowl and marinate with a mixture of freshly crushed oregano sprig, a pinch of ground cumin, a teaspoon of Spanish paprika, finely minced garlic and vinegar.

 - Black Olives with Grated Carrots, Ginger, Honey, and Pepper

 Grate a carrot.
 Peel and finely chop a tablespoon of fresh ginger.
 Place a cup of black pitted olives (drained), grated carrot and ginger into a small bowl and mix.
 Ground a bit of pepper over the top.
 Drizzle a tablespoon honey on top and mix.

 The following can be served with red or white wine, cocktails or a cold beer.
 Although aromatic, they are not as colorful as the olives above, so serve in an open bowl or shallow dish (glass or ceramic) to allow the scent to diffuse throughout the room.

 - Green Olive with Cilantro, Sugar, Lemon and Hot Peppers

-Remove stems from 3-4 sprigs of cilantro and finely chop.
+Remove stems from 3 to 4 sprigs of cilantro and finely chop.
 Place cilantro in a bowl with a cup of green pitted olives.
 Add a teaspoon brown sugar (or honey).
-Chop 1-2 dried pequin peppers and sprinkle on top.
+Chop 1 to 2 dried pequin peppers and sprinkle on top.
 Cut a long slice of lemon peel (about 1/4 lemon) into strips and stir into the olives.
 Drizzle with olive oil and serve.